create3000/x_ite/docs/_posts/components/EnvironmentalSensor/TransformSensor.md

 ### SFVec3f [out] **position_changed**

-Sends translation event relative to center.
+Sends translation event relative to center whenever the target object is contained within the box region and results change.

 #### Warning